Robert Orville Anderson: Career

 ARCO's nationwide art collection grew to over 15,000 original pieces under the direction of Herbert Bayer and ARCO Corporate Art Collection staff, with part of the collection housed in ARCO offices in cities other than Los Angeles.
 The collection was displayed throughout ARCO buildings, on both executive and working floors, in common areas, lobbies and offices as well as in many file and copy-machine rooms.
 ARCO was one of the first entities to utilize computer data-entry to keep track of and inventory a major art collection.

 When asked why a Fortune 500 company should invest in modern art, Anderson replied: "Because I like it.
 It makes you think.
 I didn't get where I am because I took the same path as everyone else.
 One of the reasons ARCO is successful is that I encourage my people to look at all issues from every possible angle.
 That's one of the many reasons contemporary art is beneficial to society.
 It inspires you to think outside the box and use your imagination.
 If you examine a problem closely and think about all the possible solutions, you'll come up with the best possible answer.
 That's part of what made ARCO a success."

-Always a visionary, Anderson also led the seven-company effort to develop the Alaskan oil pipeline in 1974.
+Anderson also led the seven-company effort to develop the Alaskan oil pipeline in 1974.

 From 1966 to 1982, through acquisitions and strategic diversification, Anderson grew ARCO's revenues 20-fold (from $1 billion to over $20 billion).
 In 1985, with crude oil prices set to plunge and hostile corporate takeovers in the offing, Anderson led a major restructuring of Arco.

 Upon mandatory retirement from ARCO in 1986, Anderson left to form Hondo Oil & Gas Company, Roswell, New Mexico, where he served as chairman and chief executive officer from September 1986 to February 1994.